Blossom varieties to spot while out walking this spring

 Barrington Court in Somerset has 10 acres of orchards, and Brogdale Collections in Kent has more than 4,000 species of blossom.

 Magnolia x Soulangeana (Saucer Magnolia)

 Originating from France, this plant has become one of the most popular magnolias used in horticulture due to its easy cultivation and gorgeous pink flowers.
-The saucer magnolia has also become a very popular garden plant in England so it will be easy to spot and can be seen blooming from late March through to May.
+The saucer magnolia has also become a prevalent garden plant in England, so it will be easy to spot and can be seen blooming from late March through to May.